georust/rinex/rinex-cli/README.md

 ## RINEX files

-Several RINEX files exist.
-The tool support most RINEX formats, some exotic formats are still under development, refer to the
+Several RINEX files exist, this tool supports already quite a few.
+Refer to the
 [main table](https://github.com/gwbres/rinex/blob/main/README.md#supported-rinex-types)
+to understand what is doable.

 ### File naming conventions

-File names are disregarded by this tool, you can analyze & parse files that do not follow naming conventions.
+File names are disregarded by this tool, you can parse & analyze files that do not follow naming conventions.

-When producing data, this tool will eventually help the user to generate RINEX that follows naming conventions, but that is currently under development.

 ### Compressed data

 CRINEX (V1 and V3) are natively supported.
-This tool supports gzip compressed files, as long as their name is terminated by `.gz`.
+This tool supports gzip compressed files but the file name must be terminated by `.gz`.

 ### Analysis and report files

-Analysis and reports are generated in HTML, in the `rinex/rinex-cli/product` directory.
+Reports and plots are rendered in HTML in the `rinex/rinex-cli/product` directory.
 Analysis is named after the primary RINEX file.

-Some advanced computations and analysis are possible with this tool, refer to the dedicated sections.

 ## `teqc` operations

-`teqc` is a well known application to process RINEX.
+`teqc` is a well known application to process RINEX files.
 Unlike teqc, this application is not capable of processing Binary RINEX ("BINEX") and proprietary formats in general.